- 1954 Jaguar XK 120 drophead coupé

 As the 1950s progressed, Bécaud began acting and an English version of his song Je t’appartiens became a hit for the Everly Brothers.
 It would later be covered by the likes of Bob Dylan, Elvis Presley and Nina Simone, while another song of his, Et Maintenant, was recorded under the title What Now My Love by Shirley Bassey, Judy Garland and Frank Sinatra.

 The XK 120 was first registered in the UK in 1989.
-It was imported after being acquired by Trevor Scott-Worthington, who had set up Jaguar spares specialist Coventry Auto Components in 1969 and was working with Jaguar at the time he bought the XK.
+It was imported after being acquired by Trevor Scott-Worthington, who was ‘Total Quality Manager’ for Jaguar at the time, and kept the car for 19 years.
+Mr. Scott-Worthington had also set up Jaguar spares specialist Coventry Auto Components in 1969.

 The work was carried out by Clanfield Coachbuilding in Oxfordshire.
 The bodywork was stripped to bare metal and any repair sections were finished with traditional lead-loading – as would have been done at the factory.
 A full engine rebuild was carried out and a new clutch assembly fitted, while a specialist ash framer replaced any woodwork that was showing signs of deterioration.